Do You Know What This Is?

 Well, this isn’t a way-out piece of artwork or some new pattern for linoleum.
-Say hello to a new two-dimensional bar code dubbed the QR (Quick Response) Code!
-It’s fast becoming one of the most popular tools in creative marketing!
+It’s a QR (Quick Response) Code!

 The key to the QR Code is that it can be read by anyone with a Smartphone and a simple barcode reader application.
 The phone takes a picture of this “matrix” or patterned barcode, translates the code and shows the user what information is in the barcode.
 If you are in a store, you can scan a price tag on a piece of merchandise and find out immediately who else sells it in your area and what their prices are.
 Some QR codes contain a hyperlink (like ours does above) that takes the user directly to a company’s website or to an order form page.
 Thanks to its flexible encoding features, the QR Code lets you even download links to film clips, coupons and special files.

 Two dimensional barcodes (2D) are also gaining popularity as more companies need larger storage capacities but have smaller places to put labels.

 Older “linear” bar codes resemble a picket fence (or ladder if they are positioned vertically).
 They use a single dimension―the width of the bars and spaces―to read and decipher the code.
 The height of the bars only provides what is called “redundancy” or more real estate for easier scanning.
 The problem is that when you add more data to these lineal codes they get longer, eventually getting too big.
 Single dimension barcodes work well for labels with little content such as asset serial numbers or price tagging.
 Here at EIM, we often refer to a lineal barcode as a “license plate” which doesn’t mean much until you use it to access your database where you keep a lot of other information.